reubenstr/ElectroPup/README.md

 Run ./sim.py to start the simulation (gamepad required to drive the robot, keyboard buttons not added yet)

-## 🚄 Motors
+# 🏋️ Motors

-The motors are MG4010E-i10v3 actuators made by LingKong (LKMTECH).
+The motors are MG4010E-i10v3 actuators made by LingKong (LKMTECH) and can be purchased from [Aliexpress](https://www.aliexpress.us/item/3256805950420462.html?spm=a2g0o.order_list.order_list_main.5.32491802no3XMa&gatewayAdapt=glo2usa)

 Specifications (see docs directory for more info):
 - voltage: 7.4-32v